plops/sb-look-ma-no-libusb/README.md

 - [3 Compilation][9722]

 ###### \[in package NATIVE-USB\]
 This is an pure Common Lisp interface for Linux USB.
 It requires SBCL because I rely on its internals `sb-sys:with-pinned-objects` and `sb-sys:vector-sap`.
 I use c2ffi and cl-autowrap to obtain the required `IOCTL` type and constant definitions.
-However, if you are using AMD64 you might not have to install c2ffi or cl-autowrap.
+However, if you are using AMD64 you might not have to install c2ffi.

 For debugging and functional verification I use `sudo modprobe usbmon` and `wireshark`.